MEGAMMS/Render-Retail/README.md

-# OpenGL-Cpp-CMake
+# Render-Retail
-OpenGL to for my testing using cmake.
+OpenGL Project for our univercity.